binaryphile/binaryphile.github.io/_posts/2018-07-28-approach-bash-like-a-developer-part-4-failure.md

 way that's safer and more structured than your basic script.

 See [part 1] if you want to catch the series from the start.

+[Last time], we discussed how to start a script.
+This time, let's discuss the first part of writing tests...failure.

 Pass the Test
 -------------